ridamir039-rgb/CyberAware-Map/README.md

 ## 📌 Inspiration

-Cybercrime is on the rise—ransomware, phishing, and DDoS attacks are disrupting global operations daily.
-As cybersecurity learners, we wanted to create an application that visualizes **how often** and **where** these attacks occur, while educating users on **what they are** and **how to stay protected**.
+Cybercrime is on the rise ransomware, phishing, and DDoS attacks are disrupting global operations daily.
+As cybersecurity learners, we wanted to create an application that visualizes how often and where these attacks occur, while educating users on what they are and how to stay protected.

 ## 🛠 Features